Cognac

 Description

-Brand History:
+Brand history:

-The spirit of Grosperrin cognacs is based on the desire to bear witness to the Charente heritage without artifice.
-Guilhem Grosperrin, a true cognac artisan, travels the appellation's lands each year in search of confidential lots and family heirlooms.
-In their restored 19th-century cellar in Saintes, the cognacs are aged as unique works, faithfully reflecting a terroir, a plot, a vintage, and a history.
+The spirit of Grosperrin cognacs lies in the desire to authentically showcase the heritage of the Charente region.
+Guilhem Grosperrin, a true cognac craftsman, travels throughout the appellation each year in search of exclusive batches and family heirlooms.
+In their restored 19th-century cellar in Saintes, the cognacs are nurtured like unique works of art, faithfully reflecting a terroir, a specific plot of land, a vintage, and a story.

-Where some blend batches from different origins to create quality products, Grosperrin Cognacs craft intrinsically unique and rare cognacs, recognizable among all.
+Where some blend batches from different origins to create quality products, Cognacs Grosperrin crafts intrinsically unique and rare cognacs, recognizable among all others.

-Manufacturing Method:
+Manufacturing method:

-Nose: Invigorating notes of sea spray,
+Nose: Invigorating notes of sea spray, mimosa and warm sand, reminiscent of the aromas of the Côte Sauvage.

-whites and fresher, pastry notes.
+whites and fresher, pastry-like notes.

-Finish: A beautiful tension behind the fruity notes, typical of the Oléron terroir.
+Final: A beautiful tension behind the fruity notes, typical of the Oléron terroir.

 Directions for use